 (ii) Class I

-Mandarins (easy peelers) in this class must be of good quality.
-It must be characteristic of the variety and/or the species.
+Mandarins in this class must be of good quality.
+It must be characteristic of the variety and/or species.

 The following slight defects, however, may be allowed, provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package: